EthanKB1/Security-Testing/Portfolio1.md

 ![image](https://github.com/EthanKB1/Security-Testing/assets/157480256/cc20336f-007e-4470-9d4b-2e1b1da6f9f7)

 If you go onto burpsuite and go on proxy > http history you'd then be presented with all the requests which have been made.
-If you scroll down you'd see a request for user login called ```/rest/user/login```
+If you scroll down you'll see a request for user login called ```/rest/user/login```

 ![image](https://github.com/EthanKB1/Security-Testing/assets/157480256/8bb24b8c-73f5-4d34-bf88-54a56e6d2e0a)

-When you click on the reqeust it will show what you tried to log in as
+When you click on the request it will show what you tried to log in as

 ![image](https://github.com/EthanKB1/Security-Testing/assets/157480256/e183c22b-f49b-4f54-8e25-f540f049ef6a)